June 1 STRATEGY

 As a member of any group or team, you are expected at all times to remember that and behave in such a way as to bring honor and respect to them.
 When someone’s actions reflect poorly on the group, it is a moment of shame.
 Sometimes it leads to discipline.
 You are expected to behave a certain way.
 As a believer in Jesus, things are the same.
 As members of God’s family, our lives are to reflect His goodness to us constantly.
 When we make poor choices, it brings shame to us, our fellow believers, and the reputation of Jesus.
 Is there anything in your life that, if known, would bring shame to the name of Jesus?

 1 Kings 5:1-6:38

 June 10 FINALLY

 Let all who seek You rejoice and be glad in You; And let those who love Your salvation say continually, “Let God be magnified.”

-Athletes are known to spend hours in practice trying to perfect a particular move or skill.
-They are motivated by the desire to accomplish this goal.
+Musicians have been known to spend hours in practice trying to perfect a particular sound.
+They are driven by the desire to accomplish this goal.
 Then that moment comes when after much frustration and the skill is perfected.
 They stand in triumph, feeling like they finally have accomplished this.
 As a believer, we should be just as motivated in the pursuit of our relationship with God.
 We should be willing to spend the time to accomplish this goal.
 When we do this, there will come that moment when we can say, “Finally!”
-Will we be walking in the joy of the Lord?
-Are you seeking Him?
+We will be walking in the joy of the Lord.
+How is your life magnifying God?

 1 Kings 7:1-51